stormalf/killcomment/README.md

 It creates a new file without comments and compresses the code (see below) with extension ".woc" .

-DISCLAIMER : this tool doesn't remove all comments inside an instruction like in C source example : #endif /* !
+DISCLAIMER : this tool doesn't remove comments inside an instruction like in C source example : #endif /* !
 C99 */

 This tool compresses and removes comments that are in one or several lines.
 Python example :